 - Parton of the Swindon Women's Aid

 - Patron of Merchant's House, Marlborough

 - Patron of the Wessex Medical Research (ex-officio role)

 - President of the Wiltshire Branch of the Magistrates Association, Chair of Advisory Council

 - Vice-President of Council at the Royal Bath and West of England Society

-In addition, there are up to 35 Deputy Lieutenants appointed in Wiltshire.
+In addition, there are around 30 Deputy Lieutenants appointed in Wiltshire.